 Aside from EOLs, TIFF-F files have historically only contained image data.
-This means that applications which wish to maintain strict conformance with the rules in [TIFF] and compatibility with historical TIFF-F, SHOULD NOT include the Return To Control sequence (RTC) (consisting of 6 consecutive EOLs) when writing TIFF-F files.
-However, applications which need to support "transparency" of [T.4] image data MAY include RTCs if the flag settings of the T4Options field are set for non-byte aligned MH or MR image data.
-Implementors of TIFF readers should also be aware that there are some existing TIFF-F implementations which include the RTC sequence in MH/MR image data.
-Therefore, TIFF-F readers MUST be able to process files which do not include RTCs and SHOULD be able to process files which do include RTCs.
+This means that applications seeking to maintain strict conformance with the rules in [TIFF] and compatibility with historical TIFF-F SHOULD NOT include the Return To Control sequence (RTC) (consisting of 6 consecutive EOLs) when writing TIFF-F files.
+However, applications intended to support "transparency" of [T.4] image data MAY include RTCs if the flag settings of the T4Options field are set for non byte aligned MH or MR image data.
+Implementors of TIFF readers should also be aware that there are some existing TIFF-F implementations that include the RTC sequence in MH/MR image data.
+Therefore, TIFF-F readers MUST be able to process files that do not include RTCs and SHOULD be able to process files that do include RTCs.

-McIntyre, et. al. Standards Track [Page 36] 4.5.6 Use of EOFB for T.6 Compressed Images
+4.5.6.
+Use of EOFB for T.6 Compressed Images

-TIFF-F pages which are encoded with the T.6 Modified Modified READ compression method MUST include an "end-of-facsimile-block" (EOFB) code at the end of each coded strip.
+TIFF-F pages encoded with the T.6 Modified Modified READ compression method MUST include an "end-of-facsimile-block" (EOFB) code at the end of each coded strip.
 Per [TIFF], the EOFB code is followed by pad bits as needed to align on a byte boundary.
 TIFF readers SHOULD ignore any bits other than pad bits beyond the EOFB.